 Every label, every empty state, every error message is a decision about what the user believes the product does.
 "Have you applied?" is a better label than "Update status" because it meets the user where they are.
 These decisions compound.

-The most important AI design decision I made was making the profile fully editable.
-Coach synthesizes well but it also overstates and occasionally invents details that sound plausible.
-For something as consequential as how a person represents themselves to a potential employer, that's not acceptable.
-Putting the user in control of the final output was the only right answer.
+The most important early AI design decision I made was making the profile fully editable.
+Coach synthesizes well, but it also overstates and occasionally invents details that may sound plausible.
+For something as consequential as how a person represents themselves to a potential employer, that's not cool.
+Putting the human in control of the final output was the right choice.

 Operations and communications professional based in Peoria, IL.
 I've worked in product and operations teams at organizations ranging from SaaS startups to healthcare.
 I think clearly about systems, communicate effectively, and build things that work for real people.